ultimate-guitar/psi/README.md

     --download   Download optimized resources

   Example
-    $ psi todomvc.com --strategy=mobile
+    $ psi-v4 todomvc.com --strategy=mobile
 ```

 ## Getting PSI into your build process

-A sample [Gulp](https://github.com/addyosmani/psi-gulp-sample) project using PSI is available.
+A sample [Gulp](https://github.com/addyosmani/psi-gulp-sample) project using PSI is available, but this project written for PSI v2.
+You can fork it and rewrite for PSI v4.

-If you use Grunt, [`grunt-pagespeed`](https://github.com/jrcryer/grunt-pagespeed) is a task by James Cryer that uses PSI under the hood.
+If you use Grunt, [`grunt-pagespeed`](https://github.com/jrcryer/grunt-pagespeed) is a task by James Cryer that uses PSI v2 under the hood.
+You can fork it and rewrite to PSI v4 too.

 For testing local project, we recommend using [ngrok](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/).